KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 ### Gutters

 One of the rules of the game was to keep the same gutter between left and right boxes and top and bottom boxes.
-Let's start with the easiest of both: vertical gutter.
+Let’s start with the easiest of both: vertical gutter.

 ```scss
 .box {